Specialist Sexual Health Service

 - If you are attending to have an IUD or IUS (coil) removed and not planning a pregnancy it is important that you use condoms or do not have sex for 7 days before the appointment.

 - If you are going to have a procedure done during your appointment and you have small children accompanying you, please bring someone along who can look after them.

-To find out more about contraception and sexually transmitted infections, visit the Family Planning Association (FPA) website.
+To find out more about contraception and sexually transmitted infections, visit the NHS website website.

 Ground floor, Caldecot Centre, 15-22 Caldecot Road, London, SE5 9RS